 Moss Lane takes its responsibility of care for its children seriously and fully endorses the principles and practice of "Every Child Matters".
-We recognise that any possibility that a member of staff may have hurt a child must be investigated thoroughly, but in a way that does not prejudice either the student or the member of staff.
+We recognise that any possibility that a member of staff or volunteer may have hurt a child must be investigated thoroughly, but in a way that does not prejudice that person.